Multiple large accidents shut down US 421 in Deep Gap Monday morning

-DEEP GAP — Multiple large car accidents have shut down US 421 Monday morning with the Deep Gap Volunteer Fire Department responding to one with approximately 75 cars involved.
+DEEP GAP — Multiple large traffic accidents shut down U.S. 421 early Monday morning.
+The Deep Gap Volunteer Fire Department responded to one wreck with approximately 75 cars involved.

-U.S. 421 in Deep Gap opened back up at 10:15 a.m. after it was shut down from the bottom of the mountain and the top of the mountain near the Parkway bridge as crews worked to clear the wrecks, according to Deep Gap Fire Capt.
+U.S. 421 in Deep Gap opened back up at 10:15 a.m. after it was shut down from the bottom of the mountain on U.S. 421 to the top of the mountain near the Parkway bridge as crews worked to clear the wrecks, according to Deep Gap Fire Capt.
 Matt Clark.
-Blue Ridge Energy is working to replace a power line that was taken out in one of the wrecks and traffic flow may be down to one lane in some areas.
+Blue Ridge Energy also worked to replace a power line that was taken out in one of the wrecks.

-Clark said Deep Gap crews was still on the scene of a 22-car accident at US 421 near Stony Fork Road and a 75-car accident at 421 and Chestnut Mountain Road to Wilkes County as of 9:40 a.m.
+Clark said Deep Gap crews were still on the scene of a 22-car accident at U.S. 421 near Stony Fork Road and a 75-car accident at U.S. 421 and Chestnut Mountain Road to Wilkes County at 9:40 a.m.
 The fire department was also responding at the time to another wreck on Stony Fork Road.

-The department also cleared a single vehicle accident at Old 421 and Livestock Market Road and assisted with traffic and ensured everyone was OK on 421 at Laurel Springs Church.
-All five calls came between 7:30 a.m. and 9:30 a.m. on Monday morning, according to Deep Gap.
+The department also cleared a single vehicle accident at Old 421 and Livestock Market Road and assisted with traffic and ensured everyone was OK on U.S. 421 at Laurel Springs Church.
+All five calls came between 7:30 a.m. and 9:30 a.m. on Monday, Feb.
+7, according to Deep Gap Fire Department.

 Clark said minor injuries have occurred at the accidents.
-He also said some of these accidents — like the 75 car one — were the biggest the department has responded to.
+He also said some of these accidents — like the 75 car incident — were the biggest the department has responded to.

-"The spot was really icy and some cars wrecked into each other and some cars hit the ditch to try to not hit the other cars," Clark said.
-"But from State Highway Patrol, they are going to classify it as the the 22 car wreck is one single wreck and then the 75-car wreck is one single wreck even though maybe not everyone hit each other they all kind of wrecked trying to avoid it."
+“The spot was really icy and some cars wrecked into each other and some cars hit the ditch to try to not hit the other cars,” Clark said.
+“But from State Highway Patrol, they are going to classify the 22 car wreck as one single wreck and then the 75-car wreck as one single wreck even though maybe not everyone hit each other they all kind of wrecked trying to avoid it.”

+According to Master Trooper Jeffrey Swagger of the SHP, troopers responded to eight calls in Watauga County, 19 in Caldwell County and 61 in Wilkes County.
+The calls ranged from personal injury collisions, property damage collisions or vehicles that were found to be stuck on or off the roadway.

 (0) comments